 - In the left-side navigation pane, choose .

-- Select the region of the target SLB instance.
+- Select the region where the SLB instance is deployed.

-- Use one of the following methods to start the listener configuration wizard:
+- Use one of the following methods to open the listener configuration wizard:

-- On the Server Load Balancers page, find the target SLB instance and then click Configure Listener in the Actions column.
+- On the Instances page, find the SLB instance and click Configure Listener in the Actions column.

-- On the Server Load Balancers page, click the ID of the target SLB instance.
+- On the Instances page, click the ID of the SLB instance.
 On the Listener tab, click Add Listener.